dhmoon91/medication-reminder-ios/README.md

 If you would like to test the app using different data set, there seems to be a bug from time to time where short time frame between medications (let say <1min) can cause notifications to stack up and not launch.

 But the app should work for originally provided dataset and requirements.

+Design & Flow
 ==============================

 5 minute prior to medication time, 'Completed button' will be shown with yellow background